-Las Vegas Elder Abuse Lawyer
+Las Vegas NV Elder Abuse Lawyer

 Elder abuse takes many forms.
 While generally something the US population is vaguely familiar with, the National Center on Elder Abuse (NCEA) reports that knowledge about elder abuse is lagging decades behind the issues of child abuse or domestic violence.
 Statistics issued by the NCEA reveal that a large percentage of the most shocking cases of elder abuse occurs in nursing home settings.
-A Las Vegas injury lawyer can help you file to seek to recover compensatory damages in cases of nursing home abuse or against elder home care agencies who have provided services to your loved one.
+A Las Vegas elder abuse attorney can help you file to seek to recover compensatory damages in cases of nursing home abuse or against elder home care agencies who have provided services to your loved one.

 A staggering 188,599 complaints about abuse were filed in a recent year.
 Of those complaints, 14,258, or 7.6 % involved abuse, gross cases of neglect, or exploitation.
 Is your loved one safe in his or her nursing home?
 It is critical that you are aware of, and stay alert to, the signs of abuse.

 Elder abuse has a negative impact on the life and health of an older person.
 The types of abuse include:

 - Physical abuse: The types of reported physical abuse include welts, bruises, broken bones, head injuries, bedsores, broken teeth, and other injuries.
 Physical abuse also includes poor nutrition and dehydration and neglect, leading to the worsening of physical health and the potential for leading to premature death.

 - Psychological abuse: Verbal abuse such as yelling, screaming, threatening, bullying, typically leads to depression, withdrawal, fear, and emotional damage.

 - Financial abuse: Illegally gaining access to the assets of the elderly, such as bank accounts, stock accounts, valuables, or using undue influence and pressure to cause an elderly person with cognitive impairment to change a will to the benefit of a certain party.